 HTTPS websites protect mobile traffic as well and the trend toward mobile browsing is only set to increase.
 Further, both Apple and Google are pushing mobile apps towards encryption by default.

 While it’s an extra charge and means a few extra steps, there’s no sense in rallying against the tidal wave.
 HTTPS and secure sites are soon to be the default and the norm so best to dive in now.

 If you are looking for a secure website, look no further than Stigan Media.
 We are experts in HTTPS and understand the importance of keeping your site and your users’ privacy secure.

 Our Vancouver based programmers are at the cutting edge of website security.
-Inquire with us to find out how we can build a site for you that is safe and secure.
+Inquire with Vancouver digital marketing agency to find out how we can build a site for you that is safe and secure.